 JSON object that contains JWE Header Parameters that apply to a single recipient of the JWE.
-This value is not integrity protected.
+These Header Parameter values are not integrity protected.

 This document defines two serializations for JWE objects: a compact, URL-safe serialization called the JWE Compact Serialization and a JSON serialization called the JWE JSON Serialization.
 In both serializations, the JWE Protected Header, JWE Encrypted Key, JWE Initialization Vector, JWE Ciphertext, and JWE Authentication Tag are base64url encoded for transmission, since JSON lacks a way to directly represent octet sequences.
 When present, the JWE AAD is also base64url encoded for transmission.